FrederikRichter/nix-remote-build/README.md

 This sends a flake directory (git tracked ofcourse) to a tempdir on a Nixos host, builds and evals everything there and copies back the result with nix copy.
+The result will be in the local nix store and there will be a result symlink in the source directory.

 Supports Home-Manager (Flakes), NixOS rebuilds (Flakes), custom shell.nix (non Flakes) and just building using nix build (Flakes)
 # Usage